 Trusts involve a person or a company (a Settlor) putting money or assets into a legal entity to be controlled by Trustees according to the directions of the Settlor for the benefit of specific individuals (called Beneficiaries).

 Our Solicitors will draft a Trust document and arrange for it to be signed.
-Before doing so, we will work to understand your situation and advise whether a Trust is the best solution for your circumstances; there are taxes and payments associated with Trusts that may make it not right for your particular circumstances.
+Before doing so, we will work to understand your situation and advise whether a Trust is the best solution for your circumstances; there are associated taxes and payments that may make it not right for your particular circumstances.

 You can be confident we will advise you of any implications and discuss alternative options which may better serve your interests.